SilvinWillemsen/ModularVST/README.md

 # ModularVST

 Hello!
+If you're interested in the source code for the release found via https://github.com/SilvinWillemsen/ModularVST/releases, you found the right branch :) If you have JUCE installed (latest version: https://juce.com/get-juce/download):
+1. Clone the repository
+2. "checkout" the SMCconf branch
-You found the right branch :) If you have JUCE installed, please clone the repository, open the .jucer file in your favourite IDE and run.
-If not, download the latest version of JUCE here: https://juce.com/get-juce/download.
+3. Open the .jucer file in your favourite IDE
+4. Build and run.